What is the Pediatrician View?

 The Pediatrician View enables a clinician to assess the likelihood that a patient may benefit from further testing to uncover possible underlying genetic conditions.

-Facial D-Score enables clinicians to receive a guideline about the level of facial dysmorphology a patient may have.
+The Facial D-Score provides a guideline about the level of facial dysmorphology a patient may have.
 This score can support the decision of referring the patient to genetic diagnostic workup.